xyencode/vpn-install/README.md

 * `vpn-install/pptp/install.sh`
 * `vpn-install/openvpn/install.sh`
 * `vpn-install/ipsec/install.sh`

+## GEOIP FILTERING
+For GEOIP filtering remember to edit, according to your preferences, *cc.allow* and *cc.deny* files in each folder Please choose the operating mode between SELECTIVE (1) or EXCLUSIVE (2)

+       In SELECTIVE mode clients are allowed to connect only from specific countries.
+       All other countries will be dropped.
+       You MUST specify a list of country codes to allow inside **** cc.allow **** file

+       In EXCLUSIVE mode clients are rejected if try to connect from a specific countries, but all other countries are accepted.
+       You MUST specify a list of country codes to block inside **** cc.deny **** file

+       Format for cc.allow or cc.deny files is coma-separated i.e. US,CA,FR,DE,IT

 These "wizards" will install required packages, generate necessary config files, update network configurations (to enable routing), add iptables rules, add cron jobs (for restarting servers, restoring iptables rules after reboot).